mtx69/isaaccheatsheet/_posts/2013-05-20-list-of-boi-influences.markdown

 Growing up with arcades and old consoles I love how they put all these different mechanics in the game but designed them to all work together.

-I'm sure the a lot more so if you can think of more games, <a class="lightbox-31286340382249" style="cursor:pointer;">send me a comment</a> and I'll update the list.
+I'm sure there's a lot more so if you can think of other games, <a class="lightbox-31286340382249" style="cursor:pointer;">send me a comment</a> and I'll update the list.